GoogleCloudPlatform/community/tutorials/delete-idle-instances/index.md

 The overall flow is the following:

 1. A Cloud Scheduler cron job is triggered regularly (for example, once a day).
-The Cloud Scheduler configuration specifies the label of the pool of VMs to target and whether or not they should be deleted, using the following format: `'{"label":"env=test,action=flag"}'`.
+The Cloud Scheduler configuration specifies the label of the pool of VMs to target and whether or not they should be deleted, using the following format: `'{"label":"env=test,action=mark"}'`.
 If the configuration is empty
     `{}`, all VMs are considered targets.
 1. When the cron job is triggered, Cloud Scheduler calls a Cloud Function with the payload.
 1. Each time the function is triggered, it does the following: